 Meningococcal vaccination is required for Haj pilgrims and is also recommended prior to your travel to endemic areas.

-The vaccination protects against ACWY strains and one dose is required every three years.
+The vaccination protects against ACWY strains and one dose is required every five years.

 Pneumococcal infection is a bacterial infection that spreads through coughing, sneezing and contact with nasal fluids.

 Pneumococcal vaccines provide protection against illness like meningitis, bacteremia and pneumonia.
 We recommend that you take the pneumococcal vaccination if you have chronic illnesses such as asthma, diabetes, heart and pulmonary diseases and are above 65 years old.